NimeshPiyumantha/Software-Principles/README.md

 ### **Liskov Substitution Principle**
 * This principle states that objects of a superclass shall be replaceable with objects of its subclasses without breaking the application.

+### **Interface Segregation Principle**
+* This principle states that Clients should not be forced to depend upon interfaces that they don't use.

 ## - **Create New Branch and Push It**

 * `git checkout -b <your-new-branch>`